JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 ---
 ## Prologue

-I recently made an attempt to help some open source project that took a GraphQL schema and generated viable SQL for various database dialects.
-The idea was that you'd write your GraphQL API, which includes type definitions, then generate functions that use dialect-specific DDL and DML to perform the underlying CRUD operations.
-Similar to ORM or Swagger or countless other language-to-datastore mappings.
+I recently made an attempt to help some open source project that took a [GraphQL schema](https://www.apollographql.com/docs/apollo-server/schema/schema/) and generated viable SQL for various database dialects.
+The idea was that you'd write your GraphQL API, which includes type definitions, then generate functions that use SQL dialect-specific DDL and DML to perform the underlying [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+Similar to [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) or [Swagger](https://medium.com/swlh/restful-api-documentation-made-easy-with-swagger-and-openapi-6df7f26dcad) or countless other language-to-datastore mappings.

 GraphQL has a simple yet extensible way of defining types in a declarative way.
-With support for directives, tweaks can be made to the GQL schema to inform a language generator (or validation engine) how to map GraphQL types to other language types.
-However, that binds the schema tightly to an SQL implementation, making it hard to later switch to something like another SQL database or even a NoSQL DB.
-On top of that, this tool was generating TypeScript, but what if the desired implementation language was Java or Python?
-Not everything has to run in a browser.
+With support for [directives](https://graphql.org/learn/queries/#directives), tweaks can be made to the schema to inform a language generator (or validation engine) how to map GraphQL types to other language types, but that does tend to bind the schema to a particular database's SQL dialect or schema.
+Any GraphQL-based code generator is also likely to support only one particular language to store and retrieve data from a database, such as JavaScript.

 ## Deja vu all over again

-Any sufficiently complex computer application has dealt with converting from one type system to another.
+Any sufficiently complex computer application has dealt with converting from one set of types defined in one language to a similar set of types in another.
 I can tick off several:

 * Object-Relational Mapping (ORM)
 * UML CASE code generation
 * Swagger
-* Custom XML Schema to Java classes
+* XML Schema/Java PODO binding
 * Semantic Object Model
 * Castor
 * Spring Roo

-Most of these technologies aren't focused on type definitions, but they do play a big role, and some of these either support data mapping or form the basis of a larger data mapping framework.
-So it seems like types, type definitions, and data mapping taken together are a cross-cutting concern in many applications.
-Can the concept be abstracted away in some fashion?
+Most of these technologies aren't focused on data type definitions, though that plays a big part; some also support data mapping mechanisms or are part of an larger data mapping framework.
+It can said that types, type definitions, and data mapping taken together are of concern in many applications.
+Can these concepts be abstracted away from specific implementation details?

 ## Primitive and compound data types

 Types are definitions of data primitives and data structures.
-They are not objects with methods (okay, maybe getter and setter methods would be the exception).
+They are not objects with methods (other than optional [getters and setters](https://www.w3schools.com/java/java_encapsulation.asp)).
 They are just data type definitions.
 There are two classes.

 **Primitive Data Types**